thomasw/djproxy/README.md

 ## Why?

-If your application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used during development to provide that functionality.
+If your application depends on a proxy (to get around Same Origin Policy issues in JavaScript, perhaps), djproxy can be used to provide that functionality in a web server agnostic way.
+This allows developers to keep local development environments for proxy dependent applications fully functional without needing to run anything other than the django development server.

-djproxy is not intended to be used in production, but should suffice for development.
-Use your web server's proxy capabilities in the wild.
-If you need to use this in production for some reason, it should be sufficiently performant as long as the upstream responses aren't large.
+djproxy is also suitable for use in production environments and has been proven to be performant in large scale deployments.
+However, your web server's proxy capabilities will be *more* performant in many cases.
+If you need to use this in production, it should be fine as long as upstream responses aren't large.
 Performance can be further increased by aggressively caching upstream responses.

-Note that djproxy doesn't currently support websockets.
+Note that djproxy doesn't currently support websockets because django doesn't support them.
+I will investigate adding websocket support as soon as django has it.

 ## Installation